 Aprea Therapeutics AB, or Aprea AB, was originally incorporated in 2002 and commenced principal operations in 2006.
 We incorporated Aprea Therapeutics, Inc. (the "Company") in May 2019.
 In September 2019 we completed a corporate reorganization and, as a result, all of the issued and outstanding stock of Aprea AB was exchanged for common stock, preferred stock or options, as applicable, of the Company.
-As a result of such transactions, Aprea AB became a whollyowned subsidiary of the Company.
+As a result of such transactions, Aprea AB became a wholly-owned subsidiary of the Company.

-We have devoted substantially all of our resources to developing our product candidates, including APR-246, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
+We have devoted substantially all of our resources to developing our product candidates, including eprenetapopt, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
 To date, we have financed our operations through private placements of preferred stock and the net proceeds received from the initial public offering (IPO) of our common stock.
-Through December 31, 2019, we had received net proceeds of approximately \$223.8 million from our sales of preferred and common stock.
+Through December 31, 2020, we had received net proceeds of approximately \$223.9 million from our sales of preferred and common stock.

 Since our inception, we have incurred significant losses on an aggregate basis.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our product candidates.
-Our net losses were \$28.1 million, \$15.5 million and \$15.2 million for the years ended December 31, 2019, 2018 and 2017, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$90.5 million.
+Our net losses were \$53.5 million, \$28.1 million and \$15.5 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$144.0 million.
 These losses have resulted primarily from costs incurred in connection with research and development activities, patent investment, and general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.